Charles Barnes (1858-1910) and Conway MacMillan (1867-1929).

 “Photosynthesis is a series of processes in which electromagnetic energy is converted to chemical energy used for biosynthesis of organic cell materials; a photosynthetic organism is one in which a major fraction of the energy required for cellular synthesis is supplied by light” (Gest 2002).

-Note: The list of Literature Cited is in the History of Photosynthesis Main page.
+Note: The list of Literature Cited is on the Mainpage.